 “Right now, for 2019, we believe home price appreciation will likely slow to near 3%.
 This is based on the assumption that the recent pattern of increasing inventory levels will be sustained in the upcoming year.”— Gonzalez

 Keeping in mind all the points, 2021 will be a promising year for the growth and sustainability of the US housing market.
 Following are the reasons:

 There are many opportunity zones that were created in the 2017 act and will, therefore, implement this year.
 Governor, when placed in underdeveloped areas, will boost and allow the growth of the US housing market this year.

 Moreover, the pundits have also given many insights on the growth of this market this year.
 Capital gains should be increased if the investor has to take full advantage until 2026.

 Source – ATTOM DATA SOLUTIONS

-Consumer capacity to buy new homes is great in this year.
-As for the past 10 years housing prices have reached their saturation level.
+Consumer capacity to buy new homes is great this year.
+As for the past 10 years, housing prices have reached their saturation level.
 They cannot increase further.

 Therefore, when no one buys property then there will be a sharp decrease in the price of houses.
 So everyone can then afford that rate and will buy.
 So 2019 will prove to be a promising year in the US housing market.